robbintt/popup-openvpn/README.md

 ### Digital Ocean Ubuntu 16.04 LTS OpenVPN + Stouts.openvpn

-This playbook is indended to very quickly pop up an OpenVPN VPN server.
+This playbook will quickly pop up an (optionally disposable) OpenVPN VPN service.

+If you can 'kind of' run a server that should be enough to manage this.

 **When you run Stouts.openvpn for the first time, you will need to restart the computer before you can connect to the server.
 I don't know why.**